 The game was large and it required manufacturing processes that were alien to Meccano at the time.
 Therefore, it was largely made of components that were 'put out' to sub-contractors.
 The game comprised a wooden box decorated with paper litho on which was mounted the track, a single sheet of pressed tinplate lithographed to look like a landscaped layout.
 It seems likely that the paper was commissioned from one of the commercial chromolithographers that Meccano employed for their showcards and posters, such as Banks & Co of Edinburgh.
 Meanwhile, the track probably came from Hudson, Scott & Co in Carlisle, one of the leading UK makers of decorative tin boxes, who handled much of Meccano's litho tinplate.
 The delicate quality of the printing and precision of the pressing is typical of their work.
 Hornby was well used to commissioning printed tinplate.
 His understanding of the importance of attractive packaging for the first Mechanics Made Easy (MME) sets had resulted in these being packaged in colourful tin boxes, varieties of which continued to be made into the Meccano period.
 The Raylo game was contained in a 'leather bound carton' (as the 1915 Book of Prize Models describes it) of which no example is 'known', but it is pictured in Meccano publicity.
-The lid's label is reproduced in Graebe The Hornby Gauge 0 System at p8.
-It is decorated with an image of a generic 4-6-0 steaming for the left-hand field, similar to that used on the lids of the first Hornby Clockwork Train sets.
-The 'leather bound' element refers to what seems to have been an outer covering of mottled brown paper, in the manner of those used for No. I and No. 2 Hornby Train sets in 1921-24.
-Thus both the inside and outside of the Raylo box lid later informed Hornby packaging.
+The inside of the lid is reproduced in Graebe The Hornby Gauge 0 System at p8.
+It is decorated with an image of a generic 4-6-0 steaming into the left-hand field, exactly the same as that used on the lids of the first Hornby Clockwork Train sets.
+The 'leather bound' element refers to the outside.
+It seems to have been covered with mottled brown paper, with the lid embossed and gilded, the whole looking like the boxes used for No1 and No2 Hornby Train sets in 1921-4, the design being similar.
+It seems that both the inside and outside of the Raylo box lid later informed Hornby packaging.
 The only components of the game that seem to have been made by Meccano were the connections between the lever frame and the point blades, which included old-stock, folded MME strips, and, presumably, its woodwork.